Case Interview Checklist and Rubric Prep

 A practical checklist for mock cases, before and after each rep, so you can turn a vague practice session into specific rubric-based feedback and targeted drills.

 Most candidates do not need another broad explanation of case scoring.
 They need a way to turn one mock into better practice the next day.
 This page gives you a simple before, during, and after checklist so you can use every rep to improve.
-It complements the broader case interview scoring rubric without repeating it, and it works well with the case interview prep guide, frameworks guide, math practice, synthesis guide, and behavioral interview consulting pages.
+It complements the broader case interview scoring rubric without repeating it, and it works well with the case interview prep guide, consulting interview prep timeline, frameworks guide, math practice, synthesis guide, case interview communication tips, and behavioral interview consulting pages.

 What Problem This Checklist Solves?